Apple iPhone 4 full review

 Apple has followed it's plan of keeping older iPhone models in the wake of newer releases.
 With the iPhone 5 on sale, you can now pick up an iPhone 4 for a much lower price.
 The iPhone 4 costs £329 unlocked, which compares pretty favourably to the £529 that Apple is charging for the newer iPhone 5.

 In this review we take a look at the iPhone 4 as it was when first released in 2010.
 But it's worth bearing in mind that the last two editions of the iPhone, while offering some new features, aren't radically different.
 The iPhone 4 has the same aluminium design (black or white) of the iPhone 4S, it has the Retina display screen and a fast CPU.
 It's slightly heavier than the iPhone 5 and has a smaller 3.5in display, but the £200 in your pocket will soften those blows significantly.

 In terms of features, it doesn't have Siri, Apple's voice activated assistant, which is a shame but not the end of the world.
 It also lacks Flyover and turn-by-turn navigation which is more of a shame.
 But again, not the end of the world given the price.
-Click here to view the features you get with iOS 6 on different models of iPhone.

 Apple is a company with some clear priorities when it comes to designing mobile devices.
 The ideal Apple mobile device is razor-thin, with a simple design and killer battery life.
 You can see those principles at work in the iPhone 4, the latest generation of Apple’s smartphone hardware.
 This is a smaller, thinner phone, with a stripped-down design and an impressive improvement in battery life compared to previous models.